taharachedi/Algorithms-Problem-Solving-Level-4/3 - Leap Year Checker (One Line Of Code)/README.md

-# 🔢 Problem 3: Leap Year Checker
+# 🔢 Problem 3: Leap Year Checker(One Line Of Code)

 ## 📝 Description
 This C++ program checks if a user-inputted year is a leap year.
 A leap year occurs every four years, except for years divisible by 100 but not by 400.
 This program includes functions to read a year, determine if it's a leap year, and display the result.